MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/ado-code-examples-in-microsoft-jscript.md

 # ADO Code Examples in Microsoft JScript

 **Applies to**: Access 2013 | Office 2013

 Use the following code examples to learn how to use the ADO methods, properties, and events when writing in JScript.

 > [!NOTE]
-> <P>Paste the entire code example, from beginning to end, into your code editor.
-The example may not run correctly if partial examples are used or if paragraph formatting is lost.</P>
+> Paste the entire code example, from beginning to end, into your code editor.
+The example may not run correctly if partial examples are used or if paragraph formatting is lost.

 **Methods**